 Under the terms of the Collaboration Agreement, the Company received a \$75,000 up-front, non-refundable cash payment.
-The Company will be responsible for conducting discovery, research and development activities through completion of Phase I clinical studies, if any, during the initial term of the agreement, or three years.
+The Company is responsible for conducting discovery, research and development activities through completion of Phase I clinical studies, if any, during the initial term of the agreement, or three years.
 The collaboration is governed by a joint steering committee ("JSC") formed by an equal number of representatives from the Company and Celgene.
 The JSC will, among other activities, review the collaboration program, review and evaluate product candidates and approve regulatory plans.
 In addition to the JSC, the Collaboration Agreement provides that the Company and Celgene each appoint representatives to a patent committee, which is responsible for managing the intellectual property developed and used during the collaboration.

 Prior to expiration of the initial term of the Collaboration Agreement, Celgene has two options to extend the term, through March 19, 2019, with the payment of significant extension fees.
 Separately, Celgene has an option to license an unlimited number of product candidates resulting from the collaboration during a period commencing upon execution of the Collaboration Agreement and continuing through a specified period following the completion of Phase I clinical studies for each individual product candidate.
 In the event such option is exercised, the Company would grant Celgene an exclusive worldwide license to develop and commercialize such product candidate.
 Upon exercise of the option to license a product candidate, Celgene is required to pay an option fee, which is subject to reduction if the Company elects to co-develop and co-promote such product candidate in the United States.
 For any product candidates licensed by Celgene, the Company may be responsible, at Celgene's election, to continue performing certain development activities contemplated as part of the collaboration plan.
-If Celgene does not exercise its option with respect to a product candidate prior to the expiration of the applicable option period (each a "declined product candidate"), then the Company has the right to develop the product candidate outside the scope of the collaboration, subject to a Celgene opt-in right to obtain a license to that declined product candidate for significant additional cash consideration.
+If Celgene does not exercise its option with respect to a product candidate outside the scope of the collaboration, subject to a Celgene opt-in right to obtain a license to that declined product candidate for significant additional cash consideration.
 The opt-in right exists through a specified period following the completion of a pivotal study for the specific declined product candidate and functions in the same manner as the option to license any other product candidates resulting from the collaboration.